-- Type of award: grant/cooperative agreement. - A total of approximately \$2.5 million (M) is available for this award mechanism. - Depending on the number and quality of the applications, it is anticipated that approximately 20 proposals will be funded. - Funding for Exploration Hypothesis Development Awards can be requested for up to a maximum of \$75,000 for direct costs for up to an 18-month performance period, plus indirect costs as appropriate.
+- Type of award: grant/cooperative agreement. - A total of approximately \$3.5 million (M) is available for this award mechanism. - It is anticipated that approximately 30 proposals will be funded. - Funding for Exploration Hypothesis Development Awards can be requested for a maximum of \$75,000 for direct costs for up to an 18-month performance period, plus indirect costs as appropriate.